saghen/blink.indent/README.md

 # Blink Indent (blink.indent)

 **blink.indent** provides indent guides with scope on every keystroke (0.1-2ms per render), including on massive files, without Treesitter.
 These indent guides work in the vast majority of valid code and compute quicker than via Treesitter.
-If you want something more accurate, consider using [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim) instead.
+If you want something more feature rich, consider using [indent-blankline](https://github.com/lukas-reineke/indent-blankline.nvim) instead.

 ## Install